 The facts may look grim, but there are ways to turn things in your favor and find more affordable housing in New York City.
 Some of these have nothing to do with your income.
 Below are several strategies that can help reduce the cost of buying a home and make homeownership for you a reality.

 Boost your credit scoreBoost your credit score

 Let’s get the most obvious step out of the way first.
 How much financing you can secure for a home purchase will dictate your options.
-The key to obtaining that financing along with generous interest rates is a strong credit score.
+The key to obtaining that financing, along with great interest rates, is a healthy credit score.
 The very best rates and borrowing amounts are provided for those with a credit score of 700 plus.
 If your credit could be a lot better, then make a plan to raise it.
-Pay all your bills on time, build your credit history and avoid opening new lines of credit when possible.
+Pay all your bills on time, build your credit history, and avoid opening new lines of credit when possible.
 It bears mention that how much you can borrow and whether you’ll even be approved for a mortgage isn’t just determined by your credit score.
-But it still plays a big part and is one you to a degree have control over.
+But it still plays a big part and is one you, to a degree, have control over.